 Miami is a city with history, filled with different areas to explore.
-When you’re shopping for an apartment, condo or house, look for one near some of the trendiest neighborhoods.
+When you’re shopping for a condo, house for sale in Miami or other real estate look for one near some of the trendiest neighborhoods.

 Brickell: Also known as the financial district, this is an area celebrated for its lively atmosphere and variety of businesses.
 When you live here, you have access to a full range of entertainment.

 Coconut Grove: This area is also situated along the vibrant Florida coast.
-It's home to several commercial centers and shopping districts, all in a beautiful and active area.
+Several commercial centers and shopping districts make it a beautiful and active area.

 Coral Gables: Boasting unique businesses, this is another cultural hub in Miami.
-Homes and condos here are close to highways, good schools, and surrounded by shopping centers filled with a wide variety of stores.
+Properties here are close to highways, good schools, and surrounded by shopping centers filled with a wide variety of stores.

 Downtown: Otherwise known as the center of business of Miami, this area is as central as it gets.
-A home here will provide you first-hand access to all the biggest events and happenings in the city.
+Living here will provide you first-hand access to all the biggest events and happenings in the city.

-Miami Beach: Complete with sun, surf, and plenty of sand, this island is the epitome of the Miami lifestyle.
-Homes here are always classy and can range from modest to luxury mansions on the shoreline.
+Miami Beach: Complete with sun, surf and plenty of sand, this island is the epitome of the Miami lifestyle.
+Real estate here is always classy and can range from modest to luxury mansions on the shoreline.

-Midtown: Found next to the popular Wynwood, Midtown is home to plenty of new properties and a central shopping center.
+Midtown: Found next to the popular Wynwood, Midtown has plenty of new properties and a central shopping center.
 When you live here, you can enjoy the best of Miami at a fraction of the cost of the nearby neighborhoods.

 South Beach: As the southern part of Miami Beach, residents can find an international and youthful crowd.
-Home to a world famous beach and nightlife, there is something for all ages here.
+Renowned for its world famous beach and nightlife, there is something for all ages here.

 Miami offers different modes of reliable public transportation.
 Some are free or have discounts.